 It’s desperately difficult to choose one thing.
-I suppose you’d have to generalize and say something about brining people and cultures together which I think is massively important in the 21st century.
-But I’ll also pick our wildlife reserve in the Amazon rainforest, our clinic in a South Indian village, and our housing project for villagers in rural Ghana.
+I suppose you’d have to generalize and say something about bringing people and cultures together which I think is massively important in the 21st century.
+But I’ll also pick our wildlife reserve in the Amazon rain-forest, our clinic in a South Indian village, and our housing project for villagers in rural Ghana.

-What would you say is the biggest single reason for your success?
+6) What would you say is the biggest reason for your entrepreneurial success?

 We respect our customers, the young people who pay us to work to help others and for their own self-development; they’re brilliant, exciting and interesting people, and we try to meet their requirements for work, try to fit in with the time they have available, and so on .
 And we respect our partners in the developing world.
 We really spend our time trying to match the skills, aims and interests of our volunteers to the needs of our partners.
 We care about what we do and we believe in its value.

 Think about your customers all the time.
-Empathise with them!
+Empathize with them!

-I understand that you have been offered a large amount of money for your company, how come you turned it down and retired early?
+8) I understand that you have been offered a large amount of money for your company, how come you turned it down and didn’t retire?

 What am I going to do?
 Play golf all day?
 I think I can double or treble what we’re doing in the next few years.